How can we help?

 The thin-wire kernel exhibits the well-known oscillatory effect on the current distribution near the position of discrete sources and at wire ends for a segment diameter-to-length ratio greater than 1.
 As we can see, these oscillations disappear when the exact kernel is used instead of the thin-wire approximation.

-The effect of not using the exact kernel can also be observed in the lack of convergence of the input impedance when the number of segments increases, as Fig. 2 shows for the AN-SOF vs. NEC results.
+The effect of not using the exact kernel can also be observed in the lack of convergence of the input impedance when the number of segments increases, as shown in Fig. 2 for the AN-SOF vs. NEC-2 results.

 Fig. 2: Comparison between the AN-SOF and NEC-2 results for the input impedance of a center-fed half-wave dipole as a function of the number of segments used in each dipole arm.
 Radius = 0.005λ, gap = 0.025λ.